Vault 7: Part 1 – "Year Zero"

 The first batch of documents, named "Year Zero", was published by WikiLeaks on 7 March 2017.
 Purportedly from the Center for Cyber Intelligence, Year Zero consisted of 7,818 web pages with 943 attachments, more pages than former NSA contractor and leaker Edward Snowden's 2013 NSA release.
 WikiLeaks had placed Year Zero online in a locked archive earlier in the week, and revealed the passphrase on the 7th.
 The passphrase referred to a President John F. Kennedy quote, stating that he wanted “to splinter the CIA in a thousand pieces and scatter it to the winds”.

-WikiLeaks did not name their source, but said that the files had, "circulated among former U.S. government hackers and contractors in an unauthorized manner, one of whom has provided WikiLeaks with portions of the archive."
-According to WikiLeaks, the source, "wishes to initiate a public debate about the security, creation, use, proliferation and democratic control of cyberweapons," since these tools raise questions that, "urgently need to be debated in public, including whether the C.I.A.'s hacking capabilities exceed its mandated powers and the problem of public oversight of the agency."
+WikiLeaks did not name their source but said that the files had "circulated among former U.S. government hackers and contractors in an unauthorized manner, one of whom has provided WikiLeaks with portions of the archive."
+According to WikiLeaks, the source "wishes to initiate a public debate about the security, creation, use, proliferation and democratic control of cyberweapons" since these tools raise questions that "urgently need to be debated in public, including whether the CIA's hacking capabilities exceed its mandated powers and the problem of public oversight of the agency."

 WikiLeaks attempted to redact names and other identifying information from the documents before releasing them and faced criticism for leaving some key details unredacted.
 WikiLeaks also attempted to allow for connections between people to be drawn via unique identifiers generated by WikiLeaks.
-It also said that it would postpone releasing the source code for the cyber weapons, which is reportedly several hundred million lines long, "until a consensus emerges on the technical and political nature of the C.I.A.'s program and how such 'weapons' should be analyzed, disarmed and published."
+It also said that it would postpone releasing the source code for the cyberweapons, which is reportedly several hundred million lines long, "until a consensus emerges on the technical and political nature of the C.I.A.'s program and how such 'weapons' should be analyzed, disarmed and published."
 WikiLeaks founder Julian Assange claimed this was only part of a larger series.